spham395/05-Python-Programming/04_functions/03_lambda_functions.md

 ## Continue to Lab 4A and 4B

-<a href="https://github.com/CyberTrainingUSAF/07-Python-Programming/blob/master/00-Table-of-Contents.md" rel="Return to TOC"> Return to TOC </a>
+<a href="https://github.com/CyberTrainingUSAF/07-Python-Programming/blob/master/04_functions/lab4a.md" > Continue to Lab 4a and 4B </a>